 Strasbourg is the capital of the Alsace region in eastern France.
 Around 164 Roma nationals (Gens du voyage) live in an authorised reception area in caravans, while 450 Roma who originate mainly from Central Eastern Europe live in Strasbourg, 250 of them in ‘temporary integration spaces’ and 200 in informal slums areas.
 A preliminary needs assessment shows housing and broader social integration to be the main area of need among the Roma communities.

-LERI aims to support the municipality in increasing the participation of Roma in activities implemented to improve the living conditions in slums and in opening further temporary accommodation.
-LERI is working in particular with two authorised municipal camps inhabited predominantly by Romanian Roma in order to increase their participation local council initiatives and in measures to further inclusion, and fight discrimination.
+The project aims to support the municipality in increasing the participation of Roma in activities implemented to improve the living conditions in slums and in opening further temporary accommodation.
+The project is working in particular with two authorised municipal camps inhabited predominantly by Romanian Roma in order to increase their participation local council initiatives and in measures to further inclusion, and fight discrimination.
 Read more: English (pdf)

 Aghia Varvara is a suburb of Athens with a population of 26,650, an estimated 10-12% of which are Roma.
 Aghia Varvara has a long history of positive experience with Roma inclusion, and the Roma are generally well integrated in comparison with other parts of the country.
 The majority of Roma are employed, and most Roma children are enrolled in education.
 However, living conditions of both Roma and non-Roma have been worsening in recent years, particularly following the economic crisis.